Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 - In this module, we will explore different sequence file formats using Unix commands
 - We will learn how to perform pattern matching using grep to find files and texts in files
-- We will apply for loops to perform same repetitive tasks on different files

 Navigating to your course directory